-You may specialise in one of three specific areas:
+You may specialise in one of three areas:

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-- You would spend most of your time working in a laboratory.
+You would spend most of your time working in a hospital laboratory.

-- You would have to wear protective clothing, such as a white coat, a mask or gloves.
+You would have to wear protective clothing, such as a white coat, a mask and gloves.

-- You need to have an honours degree in biomedical science.
+You need to have an Honours degree (SCQF Level 10) in biomedical science.
 You normally need 4 Highers, including science subjects, for entry to the degree.
 You may also need English, Maths and Biology or Chemistry at National 5.

-- Four Scottish universities (Abertay, Glasgow Caledonian, Robert Gordon and the West of Scotland) offer integrated degrees accredited by the Institute of Biomedical Science (IBMS), which also meet the registration requirements of the Health and Care Professions Council (HCPC).
+Five Scottish universities (Abertay, Glasgow Caledonian, Robert Gordon, Strathclyde and the West of Scotland) offer integrated degrees accredited by the Institute of Biomedical Science (IBMS), which also meet the registration requirements of the Health and Care Professions Council (HCPC).
 HCPC registration is essential if you want to work within the NHS.

 As a biomedical scientist you might work in the National Health Service (NHS), the Blood Transfusion Service, private or Medical Research Council laboratories, Food Standards Agency or in pharmaceutical manufacturing.